skypjack/entt/docs/md/locator.md

 The difference is that the latter expects an allocator as the first argument and uses it to allocate the service itself.<br/>
-Once a service is set up, it's retrieved using the `value` function:
+Once a service is set up, it is retrieved using the `value` function:

 ```cpp
 interface &service = entt::locator<interface>::value();